MK316/Fall2023/Engedu/instruction.md

 Creating rubrics for analyzing a learner's pronunciation is a great way to provide structured and objective feedback.
 Based on the aspects of pronunciation we have discussed, the rubrics can be divided into two main categories:
 Segmental and Suprasegmental.
-Here's how you can structure it:
+Here's an example of how you can structure it:

 ### Pronunciation Analysis Rubrics